Cover Letters

 Industry-Specific Addressing Guidelines

-Corporate & Traditional Companies
+Corporate and Traditional Companies

 Best: "Dear Hiring Manager," "Dear [Department] Hiring Team"